akhil1239/CSES-Problem-Set/README.md

 # CSES-Problem-Set
-Just a programmer helping others to become one.
+A programmer helping others to become one.
 Practice these.